BBL Surgery using Fat Transfer

 4. Have Reasonable Expectations

-Undeniably, butt augmentations can deliver exceptional results if a patient needs to add volume to the buttocks.
+Undeniably, a bbl surgery can deliver exceptional results if a patient needs to add volume to the buttocks.
 However, patients need to have reasonable expectations regarding their final results as excessive butt augmentation can look disproportionate on some body types.

 It is also important to have a full understanding of what exactly their body will look like (buttocks contour) after the completion of the procedure.
 All that will have to be discussed with a board-certified cosmetic surgeon specialized in BBL procedures, during the initial consultation, who will consider the physical attributes and the physiology of the patient to determine whether BBL is the best option for them.